Why choose Deakin

 Graduate Research Academy

-The Deakin Graduate Research Academy provides opportunities for PhD students and researchers at all levels.
+The Deakin Graduate Research Academy provides opportunities for research degree students and researchers at all levels.
 It expands their skill sets and supports their continuing professional development.

-For students enrolled in the PhD Xtra program, it offers:
+For students, the PhD Xtra program and the GRA offers:

 - Individual Learning Plans with accredited research training and additional program content.
 This leads to enhanced learning experiences